ekedonald/Understanding-IP-Adresses-and-CIDR-Notation/README.md

 By implementing QoS technologies and techniques, organizations can improve the performance and reliability of their networks and ensure that critical applications and services receive the resources they need to operate effectively.

 ### Domain Name System (DNS)
 The Domain Name System (DNS) is a hierarchical, distributed database that is used to translate human-readable domain names (i.e. www.example.com) into machine-readable IP addresses (i.e. 192.168.1.1).

-It is often discussed in the context of advanced TCP/IP networking topics as a critical. component of the internet's infrastructure.
+It is often discussed in the context of advanced TCP/IP networking topics as a critical component of the internet's infrastructure.

-There are several key components of DNS, including:
+There are several key components of DNS including:

 **Domain Names**: These are the human-readable names used to identify websites and other resources on the internet.